atolab/zenoh-web/content/blog/2025-04-09-Zenoh-Pico-Performance.md

 # Improving Zenoh-Pico performances

-Last year, after the long awaited release of Zenoh 1.0 which included a unified C API with Zenoh-C and Zenoh-Pico, we decided to dedicate some time to measure and improve the performances & efficiency of Zenoh-Pico.
+Last year, after the long awaited release of Zenoh 1.0 which included a unified C API with Zenoh-C and Zenoh-Pico, we decided to dedicate some time to measure and improve the performance & efficiency of Zenoh-Pico.
 These modifications were released with Zenoh 1.1 earlier this year and we're presenting you the results with this blog post.

 ## What is Zenoh-Pico?